top of page

 This treatment reduces inflammatory responses and activity of the sympathetic nervous system and has been scientifically proven to be effective in animal and human studies.

-The research is academic in collaboration with medical centers and Tel Aviv University, a non-profit organization and is not affiliated with pharmaceutical companies.
+The research is a collaboration between Tel Aviv University and medical centers, is a non-profit organization and is not affiliated with pharmaceutical companies.

 The treatment is provided free of charge and does not replace existing treatments.

-Treatment begins 5 days before surgery and continues for about two weeks afterward.
+Treatment begins 5 days before surgery and continues several weeks afterward.

 צרי/ צור קשר